opsit-io/opsit-explang-core/README.md

 - Dynamic typing, implicit conversions to boolean and numeric values when required.
 - Dynamic variables: allows for passing values as variables in the context and defining user functions without arguments.
-- Lisp2 language: different namespaces for variables and functions, so there is no potential conflict between user-defined variables and built-in functions.
+- A Lisp2 language: different namespaces for variables and functions, so there is no potential conflict between user-defined variables and built-in functions.
 - Batteries included: contains rich set of utility functions for